oscdoctest/Qi-Docs/docs/Qi_Scripts.rst

   Unique Id for this script.
 Used when referencing this script in other objects such as calculation types or other scripts.

 ``string name``
-  A Name for this script.
+  A name for this script.

 ``string Description`` (optional)
   A Discription of this script.